mcfly1885/bash-utility-scripts/RsyncBackupLog/README.md

 `./rsyncbakuplog.sh -s path/to/yourfile.txt -d path/to/backupdir -q`

 ## Be carful! ⚠️
-**This script work with files and directores.
+**This script work with files and directories.
 Make sure that you know what are you doing**.

 ## Flowchart
 ```mermaid